dhee-tree/Team-19/README.md

 See below additional information

 ## Contributors
-WoodLess was developed by eight students at Aston University, who possess a strong understanding of PHP and Laravel.
+WoodLess was developed by eight students at Aston University, who possess a strong understanding of Web Development, PHP and Laravel.
 ### Ighomena Odebala
 ### Lewis Neiland
 ### Zaakir Mohammad